ashishbhavsar1211/weatherReport/README.md

 # Task

-	For task details plese click [here](taskdetails/Java Case Study – Weather forecast)
+The task:  Using Java (1.8 or newer), create an API that will retrieve weather metrics of a specific city.
+Please use ​https://openweathermap.org/​ to create a free account and retrieve the data for this case study.

- 1. The API should expose a ​“/data”​​ endpoint to retrieve the averages
- 2. The​ “/data” ​​endpoint should return a JSON object that gives the averages of the following metrics:
+The requirements:  ✓ The API should produce a endpoint to retrieve the averages ✓ The endpoint should return a JSON object that gives the averages of the following metrics:
-    * Average of daily (06:00 – 18:00) and nightly (18:00 – 06:00) temperatures in Celsius for the next 3 days from today’s date.
+     o Average of daily (06:00 – 18:00) and nightly (18:00 – 06:00) temperatures in Celsius for the next 3 days from today’s date.
-    * Average of pressure for the next 3 days from today’s date.
+	 o Average of pressure for the next 3 days from today’s date.
- 3. The​ “/data” ​​endpoint must include a CITY parameter containing the city’s name as the input for the correct response.
+ ✓ The endpoint must include a CITY parameter containing the city’s name as the input for the correct response.

 # Tools Used